skial/haxe.io/src/wwx/2014/Franco Ponticelli.md

 ## Did your contributions bring you work opportunities?

 Yes.
-I got a pretty long and enjoyable contract with an awesome italian company (Visup).
+I got a pretty long and enjoyable contract with an awesome italian company, [Visup].
 I am pretty sure that the book was a big factor in their decision to hire me.

 ## Do you use them in your projects?

-I contributed several Haxe libraries and there two that I constantly use in all of them: utest and thx.core.
+I contribute to several Haxe libraries and the two that I constantly use in all of them: [utest] and [thx.core].
 They are my staples for Haxe development.
 They are simple and not fancy but they are easy to use.
 They certainly could get more love.

 ## How did you get started with Haxe?